jens-na/jens-na.github.io/_posts/2014-02-04-vim-search-in-files.md

 When pressing CTRL+F this input dialog will pop up.\\
 ![vim-search input dialog](/images/vim-search1.png)

-Aferwards you see a list in Vim.\\
+Afterwards you see a list in Vim.\\
 You can use `:cn` or `:cp` to navigate to the next and previous match in the list.
 ![vim-search](/images/vim-search2.png)